avian2/spectrumwars/docs/testbed.rst

    transceiver.
 Unless stated otherwise, subclasses should override all of the methods described below.

-   .. py:method:: set_configuration(frequency, power, bandwidth)
+   .. py:method:: set_configuration(frequency, bandwidth, power)

       Set up the transceiver for transmission or reception of packets on the specified central frequency, power and bandwidth.